—Jamie in California

 A substance abuse counselor is a mental health professional who helps patients struggling with addictions.
 The main responsibility is to work with individuals and their families to treat both mental and emotional disorders, as well as to promote overall mental health.

-Sometimes called "therapists," mental health and substance abuse counselors train in a variety of therapeutic techniques.
+Sometimes called "therapists," mental health counselors train in a variety of therapeutic techniques.
 They treat emotional conditions, such as depression, addiction and substance abuse, suicidal impulses, stress and overall problems with self-esteem and grief.

-A substance abuse counselor, also called an addiction or drug and alcohol counselor, works individually with his or her patients or in group counseling sessions depending on the kind of treatment needed.
+Also known as drug and alcohol counselors, these professionals works individually with his or her patients or in group counseling sessions depending on the kind of treatment needed.
 The goal is to help a client pinpoint the situations and behaviors that lead to relapse and block the road to recovery.
 The counselor may also help their clients find jobs or refer them to other resources, services, and support groups.

 In some cases, an addiction counselor may also conduct programs or informational sessions that teach not only their clients, but also family and friends of patients about addiction, behavioral disorders, coping strategies, signs of addiction, and how to avoid destructive behavior.